devops-ukr/help.md/docker.md

 Options | Description
 ---------------- | ------------------------------------------------------
-`-d, --detach`   | Exit immediately instead of waiting for the service toconverge `-q, --quiet`    | Suppress progress output
+`-d, --detach`   | Exit immediately instead of waiting for the service to converge `-q, --quiet`    | Suppress progress output